-Information Technology is working closely with the Chief of Police to deploy technology to improve campus safety, per a previously accepted plan.
+Information Technology has worked closely with the Chief of Police to deploy technology to improve campus safety, per a previously accepted plan.
 The technologies include on and off campus mass notification, video surveillance, emergency phones, and radio systems improvements.
 Also included were plans for systems and storage to be deployed at a second data center for disaster recovery of mission critical software applications.

 The final project is in progress.
-Video surveillance cameras and software have been acquired.
-The cabling infrastructure installation to support the cameras will continue through the year, with expected project completion by the end of August 2011.
+Video surveillance cameras and software have been acquired, with expected project completion during the Fall 2011 semester.